The Conjuring movies in order

 Why You Should Watch The Conjuring Movie Marathon

 The Conjuring franchise isn't just a series of scary films.
-It's a meticulously crafted horror universe that takes you from a possessed doll to the very edges of hell.
+It's a horror universe that's been carefully put together, and it'll take you from a possessed doll to the very edges of hell.
 Based on the real-life case files of Ed and Lorraine Warren, the demonologists of the 20th century, this series blends paranormal cases, Catholic exorcism lore, and intensely atmospheric horror.
-Each story is interwoven with a web of demons, cursed objects, and occult rituals.
+Each story is filled with demons, cursed objects, and occult rituals.
 From the Perron farmhouse to the infamous Glatzel exorcism case, these films are your ticket to nightmares with an extra layer of realism.

 With directors like James Wan and Michael Chaves at the helm, and actors such as Patrick Wilson and Vera Farmiga bringing Ed and Lorraine Warren to life, you know you're in for horror with style and substantial scares.
-Whether you're a fan of haunted house horror, demonic possession, or simply love a well-constructed cinematic universe, The Conjuring Universe (yes, it has a name) delivers it all.
+If you're into haunted house horror, demonic possession, or just love a well-made cinematic universe, The Conjuring Universe (yes, it has a name!) has got you covered.

 The Conjuring

-We begin with the film that started it all: The Conjuring.
-Based on the notorious Perron farmhouse haunting, this film follows Ed and Lorraine Warren (Patrick Wilson and Vera Farmiga) as they confront a demon terrorizing a family in Rhode Island.
-The film immediately introduces everything that makes this franchise iconic: a dark atmosphere, chilling sound design, and the presence of cursed objects like the Annabelle doll.
-Lili Taylor and Ron Livingston play the parents of the beleaguered Perron family, with Joey King as Christine Perron, who will haunt your dreams.
+We'll start with the film that started it all: The Conjuring.
+It's based on the Perron farmhouse haunting, which is pretty famous.
+In the movie, Ed and Lorraine Warren (Patrick Wilson and Vera Farmiga) go up against a demon that's terrorizing a family in Rhode Island.
+The movie starts off with all the things that make this franchise so iconic: a creepy atmosphere, a super scary sound design, and of course, those cursed objects like the Annabelle doll.
+Lili Taylor and Ron Livingston play the parents of the Perron family, and Joey King plays Christine Perron, who's going to haunt your dreams.
 James Wan's direction makes this an instant classic in the supernatural horror genre.

 The Conjuring 2

 After the Perron house, the Warrens travel to England for their next major case: the Enfield Poltergeist.
-The Conjuring 2 cleverly builds on the first film and takes everything up a notch.
-More scares, more lore, and the introduction of the demon Valak, better known as The Nun.
-Frances O’Connor plays Peggy Hodgson, the mother of the British family plagued by a sinister force.
-Madison Wolfe and Patrick McAuley steal scenes as Janet and Johnny Hodgson, who lose control of their home on a crawling and creaking level.
-This film deepens the relationship between Ed and Lorraine, showing how their work affects them.
-It also lays the groundwork for spin-offs (hello, Crooked Man) and later films in the Conjuring cinematic universe.
+The Conjuring 2 takes everything from the first film and raises the bar.
+There are more scares, more lore, and the introduction of the demon Valak, better known as The Nun.
+Frances O'Connor plays Peggy Hodgson, the mother of the British family that's being haunted by some sort of dark force.
+Madison Wolfe and Patrick McAuley really shine as Janet and Johnny Hodgson, who lose control of their home on a crawling and creaking level.
+This film really deepens the relationship between Ed and Lorraine, showing how their work affects them.
+It also sets the stage for spin-offs (like Crooked Man) and future films in the Conjuring cinematic universe.

-In The Conjuring: The Devil Made Me Do It, we shift focus from haunted houses to a courtroom drama where demonic possession is used as a defense.
-Based on the real Glatzel exorcism case and the infamous Arne Johnson murder trial, Julian Hilliard plays David Glatzel, a young boy who becomes possessed, leading to a chain reaction of paranormal events.
-Ruairi O’Connor portrays Arne Johnson, and Sarah Catherine Hook plays Debbie Glatzel, both entangled in a case that tests the Warrens' faith.
-Director Michael Chaves takes over from James Wan but maintains the atmosphere and tension you expect from Warner Bros Pictures and New Line Cinema.
-Less haunted house, more occult thriller, but still 100% Conjuring.
+In The Conjuring: The Devil Made Me Do It, we switch things up and move from haunted houses to a courtroom drama where demonic possession is used as a defense.
+It's based on the real Glatzel exorcism case and the infamous Arne Johnson murder trial.
+Julian Hilliard plays David Glatzel, a young boy who becomes possessed, leading to a chain reaction of paranormal events.
+Ruairi O'Connor plays Arne Johnson, and Sarah Catherine Hook plays Debbie Glatzel.
+They're both caught up in a case that challenges the Warrens' beliefs.
+Director Michael Chaves is taking over for James Wan, but he's keeping the same vibe and tension you'd expect from Warner Bros.
+Pictures and New Line Cinema.
+It's more of an occult thriller than a haunted house, but it's still 100%.

 The Conjuring: Last Rites is the latest addition to the franchise and is seen as the conclusion of the main series.
-While details remain scarce (and we keep it spoiler-free here), this film builds on the legacy of the Warrens, their ties to the supernatural, and the lasting impact of their work.
-Expect deep dives into the Warren occult museum, confrontations with old entities, and perhaps a final clash with Valak or other demons from the past.
-For fans of Catholic exorcism lore and the broader Conjuring cinematic universe, this is an essential climax.
+While there's not a lot of info out there (and we're not giving anything away here), this film builds on the legacy of the Warrens, their ties to the supernatural, and the lasting impact of their work.
+You'll get to go deep into the Warren occult museum, face off with old entities, and maybe even a final showdown with Valak or other demons from the past.
+If you're into Catholic exorcism lore or the broader Conjuring cinematic universe, this is a must-see climax.
 And yes, the atmosphere is still so dark that you'll instinctively leave the light on when you head to the bathroom after the film.

 Want to take it up a notch?
 Pause your marathon after each film for a quick recap or a fan-theory deep dive.
 See if you can spot all the references to previous cases or future threats.
 The Conjuring is a franchise that rewards attention, from subtle crucifixes to brief glimpses of the Annabelle doll.